buddydev/buddypress-activity-plus-reloaded/readme.txt

 3. Video in your activity stream screenshot-3.png

 == Changelog ==
+= 1.1.2 =
+- changing wp_remote_get call to use wp_safe_remote_get for better url handling( Does not have any impact in our case, just doing it to satisfy Wordfence security scan).

 = 1.1.1 =
 - Handled ajax response in case of failure